orsonteodoro/oiledmachine-overlay/SECURITY.md

 * During pnpm, yarn, npm, node download and build phases
 * ebuild context

-This is an underutilized or underdocumented use case.
+Protecting secrets/credentials is an underutilized or underdocumented use case.

 Example: